Ariane (Martinů)

-Ariane is a one-act opera by Bohuslav Martinů to a French libretto by the composer drawn from the second, third and fourth acts of the 1943 play by Georges Neveux, Le Voyage de Thésée, (who had supplied the text to the composer's earlier opera Julietta).
+Ariane is a one-act opera by Bohuslav Martinů to a French libretto by the composer drawn from the second, third and fourth acts of the 1943 play Le Voyage de Thésée by Georges Neveux, who had supplied the text to the composer's earlier opera Julietta.

 Performance history

 Martinů composed Ariane in 1958 whilst working on his final opera, The Greek Passion – he described it in a letter to his family as 'taking a rest' from the larger work.
 The composition took just over a month.
 The bravura style of the writing for Ariadne reflects Martinů's admiration of Maria Callas.
 The opera is in a straightforward lyrical style with deliberate references to the operas of Monteverdi and other early composers.
+The year of composition had seen the premiere of his three Parables for orchestra, where the third movement includes "a mysterious figure from [Neveux's] play, the drummer from Knossos is to be heard: it is his fate to announce weddings or funerals...".
+Neveux not only wrote the libretto for Julietta premiered in 1938, but also that of Martinů's 1953 unfinished opera Plainte contre inconnu.

 Grove describes the music as being in a "warm, mainly tonal lyricism", at times "enlivened by neo-Baroque rhythmic patterns".

 The first performance took place in 1961 at the Musiktheater im Revier in Gelsenkirchen, Germany, as the centre-piece of a triple-bill with Mahagonny by Brecht and Weill and Der Analphabet by Ivo Lhotka-Kalinski, two years after the composer's death.

-The Czech premiere took place on 23 October 1962 in Brno alongside Ariadne pieces by Claudio Monteverdi and Jiri Antonin Benda, conducted by Richard Tyn, with Miriam Šupurkovská in the title role.
-In September that year the opera was broadcast live radio on Czechoslovak Radio Brno, conducted by Frantisek Jilek, with Cecilie Strádalová.
+The Czech premiere took place on 23 October 1962 in Brno alongside Ariadne-themed pieces by Claudio Monteverdi and Jiří Antonín Benda, conducted by Richard Týnský, with Miriam Šupurkovská in the title role.
+In September that year the opera was broadcast live radio on Czechoslovak Radio Brno, conducted by František Jílek, with Cecilie Strádalová.

 The Russian premiere was in Moscow in March 2016, conducted by Maria Maksimchuk.